michellevit/Production-Planner/README.txt

 ----------
-5. Preparing To Deploy In Production
+6. Preparing To Deploy In Production
 - Go to the file django/Production_Planner/settings.py
-  - Change the 'DEVELOPMENT_MODE' var to False
+  - Change 'DEVELOPMENT_MODE' to False
     - This will switch the database to MySQL (unlike SQLite which does not require Docker, but is less robust for production)
-  - Change the 'DEBUG' var to False
+  - Change 'DEBUG' to False
     - Now print statements (in the backend) will output in the Docker 'backend' image logs
 - Download Docker
 - Enable Virtual Machine Platform on Windows